-8 Tips for Creating a Culture of Innovation
+Read also: 7 Tips for Creating a Feedback-Rich Culture

-If you micromanage your employees or punish small mistakes, they might be afraid to come up with new ideas.
-Give your employees the freedom to try new ideas and take risks.
+If you micromanage your employees or punish minor errors, they’ll likely be afraid to come up with new ideas.
+Give your staff the freedom to take risks and try new techniques.

-When an employee comes up with a great idea that you’re going to follow through with, reward that employee.
-It doesn’t have to be a big reward – it could just be as small as treating them to lunch or buying them a movie ticket or two.
+When someone comes up with a great idea that you’re going to follow through with, reward them.
+It doesn’t have to be anything big – it could just be treating them to lunch or buying them a movie ticket or two.

 Your staff already have a lot to handle but give them time dedicated to working on new projects.
 For example, you might take a page from Google’s book by allowing your team to spend 10 to 20 percent of their work time on a project of their choice or doing something outside their job description.